Importance Sampling CAMs for Weakly-Supervised Segmentation: Conclusions

-\textbf{Conclusions.} In this paper, we present two methods for improving segmentation predictions in weakly-supervised semantic segmentation.
-First, we use importance sampling for producing image-level classification predictions during training, which results in CAMs that activate over a larger extent of the objects.
+In this paper, we present two methods for improving segmentation predictions in weakly-supervised semantic segmentation.
+First, we use importance sampling for producing image-level classification predictions during training, which results in CAMs that activate over a larger extent of objects.
 Second, we propose a new loss term for matching prediction contours with edges in the image.
-We show experimentally that this significantly improves the contour quality of our segmentation predictions.
-Finally, we perform experiments on the PASCAL VOC and MS-COCO benchmark datasets to show that our method is comparable to state-of-the-art methods in terms of region similarity.
+We show experimentally that this significantly improves the contour accuracy of our segmentation predictions.
+Finally, we perform experiments on the PASCAL VOC 2012 benchmark dataset to show that our method is comparable to state-of-the-art methods in terms of region similarity.